lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * In the ACK format to have a length for Rule-ID + T + W bit into a complete number of byte to do optimization more easily

 * The technology documents will describe if Rule ID is constrained by any alignment

+* When fragmenting in Ack-on-Error or Ack-Always mode, it is expected that the last window (called All-1 window) will not be fully utilised, i.e. there won't be fragments with all FCN values from MAX_WIND_FCN downto 1 and finally All-1.
+  It is worth noting that this document does not mandate that other windows (called All-0 windows) are fully utilised either.
+  This document purposely does not specify that All-1 windows use Bitmaps with the same number of bits as All-0 windows do.
+  By default, Bitmaps for All-0 and All-1 windows are of the same size MAX_WIND_FCN + 1.
+But a technology-specific document MAY revert that decision.
+The rationale for reverting the decision could be the following: Note that the SCHC ACK sent as a response to an All-1 fragment includes a C bit that SCK ACK for other windows don't have.
+Therefore, the SCHC ACK for the All-1 window is one bit bigger.
+An L2 technology with a severely constrained payload size might decide that this "bump" in the SCH ACK for the last fragment is a bad resource usage.
+It could thus mandate that the All-1 window is not allowed to use the FCN value 1 and that the All-1 SCHC ACK Bitmap size is reduced by 1 bit.
+This provides room for the C bit without creating a bump in the SCHC ACK.

 And the following parameters need to be addressed in another document but not forcely in the technology-specific one: